kodfarki/staj-2016/01.maven/Maven Guide/Maven Guide.md

 It will ask you which plugin do you want to add to the project structure and then it will ask you to give the information about *groupId, artifactId, version number*.
 After this point, it builds the project.
 This project contains the source and test code, resources and pom.xml.

+**Installing JAR File Into Local Maven Repository**

 Additionally, in order to **install jar** into local Maven repository:
 ```
 $ mvn install:install-file -Dfile=<path-to-file> \
     -DgroupId=<group-id> -DartifactId=<artifact-id> \
     -Dversion=<version> -Dpackaging=<packaging>
 ```

+and then, in order to get this JAR file from Local Repository and to import into the project:

 Adding the dependency to POM file like any other dependency:
 ```